kHarshit/kHarshit.github.io/_posts/2020-01-17-color-and-color-spaces-in-computer-vision.md

 title: "Color and color spaces in Computer Vision"
 date: 2020-01-17
 categories: [Computer Vision]
+excerpt: "Understanding color models (RGB, HSV, LAB) and color spaces in computer vision, how computers represent and work with color."
 ---

 > A picture is worth a millions words.